wix-incubator/cli-apps/packages/contentful/README.md

 ## How to use
 1. Enable dev mode in your Wix site.
-2. Install the application and establish the connection between your Contentful account and Wix site.
+1. Install the application and establish the connection between your Contentful account and Wix site.
+    1. Using API key is not mandatory but it's recommended for better performance and stability.
+Check https://www.contentful.com/developers/docs/technical-limits/ for more details.
-3. Navigate to the CMS tab in your business manager.
+1. Navigate to the CMS tab in your business manager.
 Under "External Collections," you will find a new namespace named "contentful-on-wix," housing all your content models and data.
-4. Add dataset to your page and choose one of the models you have in Contentful.
+1. Add dataset to your page and choose one of the models you have in Contentful.
-5. Bind fields from your dataset to elements on your page.
+1. Bind fields from your dataset to elements on your page.

 ## Dynamic Pages
 Dynamic pages are a type of web page designed to showcase content from a CMS collection.
 They enable the creation of websites capable of efficiently managing extensive content while maintaining a consistent design and user experience.